sonjoonho/Imperial-College-Computing-Notes/CO339 Performance Engineering/05 - CPU Efficiency.md

 - Our focus!

 The front-end decodes into micro-ops.
 If we don't have an allocation stall, the instructions were not allocated in the first place so frontend bound.
 If backend-bound it was allocated but not executed - cache miss or other.
-To execute, we need 1. operands and 2. the ALU execution unit to execute on.
+To execute, we need (1) operands and (2) the ALU execution unit to execute on.

 ![image-20200314200103210](05 - CPU Efficiency.assets/image-20200314200103210.png)

 **Retiring** denotes slots utilized by “good operations”.
 Ideally, you want to see all slots attributed here since it correlates with Instructions Per Cycle (IPC).
 Nevertheless, a high Retiring fraction does not necessary mean there is no room for speedup.

 **Bad Speculation** denotes slots wasted due to all aspects of incorrect speculations.
-It includes: (a) slots of operations that do not eventually retire, and (b) slots where the issue pipeline was blocked due to recovery from earlier mis-speculations.
-Note there is a third portion covered by Branch_Resteers1.
-This category can be split per type of speculation.
-For example, Branch Mispredicts and Machine Clears cover control-flow and data mis-speculation, respectively.
+Can be alleviated by predication to remove control flow dependencies.

 **Front End Bound** denotes when the pipeline’s front end under-supplies the back end.
 Front end is the portion of the pipeline responsible for delivering operations to be executed later by the back end.
-This category is further classified into Fetch Latency (for example, ICache or ITLB misses) and Fetch Bandwidth (for example, sub-optimal decoding).
+This can cause front end boundness.

 **Back End Bound** denotes remaining stalled slots due to lack of required back-end resources to accept new operations.
 It is split into: Memory Bound which reflects execution stalls due to the memory subsystem, and Core Bound which reflects either pressure on the execution units (compute bound) or lack of Instructions-Level-Parallelism (ILP).
+Data stalls can be alleviated by rearranging data and/or compression.
+Lack of ILP can be alleviated by utilising SIMD.

 ## CPU Efficiency